Toe Amputation Compensation Amounts – How Much Can I Claim?

 Slips, trips and falls can cause trauma to any part of the body and the toe is no different.
 Whether your toe has been subjected to trauma after a fall from height, or you have tripped over something sharp that should not have been there, then if someone else is liable, you may be able to claim for toe amputation compensation.

 Whether it is at work, in a public place such as a car park or school playground, or even in a supermarket or commercial building, we can help.
 Simply call us to tell us what has happened to you and we will be able to offer you no-obligation free advice which may help you decide on whether to take action.

 In the military, injuries requiring amputation happen every year.
 Although numbers are falling year on year, it is still a subject that provokes much discussion over who is at fault.
 If you have been injured whilst serving your country, in combat or on the training field, then there is no reason not to call us.
 We can help decipher whether you have a claim against the military for compensation.
-In fact, we have extensive experience of working on military injury claims, and know the ins and outs of what makes a claim.
+In fact, we have extensive experience working on military injury claims.

 There is no such thing as a usual toe amputation, as all cases are unique.
 However, there are some common occurrences that can cause toe amputation injuries, and the most common are listed here: